google/patents-public-data/models/landscaping/README.md

 ```

 ### Google Cloud SDK
 Download and install Google Cloud SDK.
-You can download and install using [these](https://cloud.google.com/sdk/docs) instructions, or more conveniently:
+You can download and install using [these](https://cloud.google.com/sdk/docs) instructions.
+On Linux, you'll need to source the `.sh` file and source the relevant include files to make sure the binaries are in your path.
+With Windows, it's more convenient:

 ```
 pip install google-cloud